 The premises of Villa Flow measures four thousand square meters and is located on a hill with amazing views over the sea.
 An additional private beachfront land measuring one thousand square meters is located at a short walk from the villa, available for those guests looking to lounge and relax directly by the sea.

 Villa Flow and the private beachfront land have been designed and built by the owners with the help of a full time crew of 30 men, consisting mostly of neighbors to the villa.
 The owners have attended to every construction detail themselves.

 - Home-grown organic pesticide (neem/tea tree) is used in the organic garden

 - Organic soap and shampoo is made available for guests to use

-The garden is whenever necessary and possible watered by three water tanks (capacity of 17.500m3) that collect rain water from the roof.
+- The garden is whenever necessary and possible watered by three large rain water tanks

-Waste is segregated on a daily basis, where organic waste is used as compost for the garden
+- Waste is segregated on a daily basis, where organic and garden waste is used as composting forthe garden

 Villa Flow boasts a beautiful emerald infinity pool consisting of three depths that will also allow enthusiastic swimmers to make their laps whilst enjoying magnificent views of the ocean.

 Five hundred meters down the road, Villa Flow guests have access to an exclusive and wonderfully landscaped private beachfront land.
 Elevated 2 meters above the sea, offering panoramic views over the Lombok Strait, the beachfront land allows guests to come to rest on the comfortable lounge chairs scattered across the property.
 Upon request, breakfast can be arranged in this exceptional setting in the mornings, or a special lunch can be served.

 The villa enjoys the benefit of a large Bale Bengong measuring 8 x 4 meters, with the front looking out towards the sea and the rear having a full length mirror.
 It has been constructed to allow for yoga classes, massage sessions, coaching sessions (see awarenessweekbali.com for further information).